 An analysis of the accuracy of the Treasury's macroeconomic and tax forecasts.

-The Treasury has updated the analysis of its forecasting performance, last published in 2016.
+The latest Treasury analysis of its forecasting performance was published in 2016.

-- The accuracy of the Treasury's GDP growth and tax revenue forecasts has improved over the last three years.
+- The accuracy of the Treasury's GDP growth and tax revenue forecasts has improved over the three years leading up to 2016.

 - The accuracy of the Treasury's CPI inflation forecasts has declined a little, through a period of unusually-low inflation.